 \section{Model}

-We consider a two-sided queue operating in discrete-time with customers and servers both arriving in the system.
+We consider a matching queue operating in discrete time with customers and servers both arriving in the system.
 At a given time epoch $k$, let $q^c(k)$ and $q^s(k)$ be the number of customers and servers waiting in the queue respectively.
 A waiting customer is matched to a server (and vice versa) as soon as possible, and the pair instantaneously departs from the system.
-Therefore, both servers and customers cannot be waiting at the same time, and so the main quantity of interest is the imbalance in the queue defined by $z(k)\overset{\Delta}{=}q^c(k)-q^s(k)$ Thus, for any $k \in \bbZ_+$, we have $q^c(k)q^s(k)=0$ with probability 1.
-Thus, it suffices to consider the imbalance $z(k)$ as the state descriptor for the queue as $q^s(k)=[z(k)]^-$ and $q^c(k)=[z(k)]^+$.
+Therefore, both servers and customers cannot be waiting at the same time, and so the main quantity of interest is the imbalance in the queue defined by $z(k)\overset{\Delta}{=}q^c(k)-q^s(k)$.
+Thus, for any $k \in \bbZ_+$, we have $q^c(k)q^s(k)=0$ with probability 1.
+Hence, it suffices to consider the imbalance $z(k)$ as the state descriptor for the queue as $q^s(k)=[z(k)]^-$ and $q^c(k)=[z(k)]^+$.

-Consider a two-sided queue with customers and servers both arriving in the system with exogenous arrival rates $\lambda^\star$ and $\mu^\star$ respectively.
-We take $\lambda^\star=\mu^\star$ to balance the arrival rates, otherwise one of the queue lengths will go to infinity.
-Unfortunately, $\lambda^\star=\mu^\star$ is not a sufficient condition for stability as the system will be null recurrent in this case (refer to \cite[Section III B]{varma2019throughput} for more detailed explanation).
+Consider a matching queue with customers and servers both arriving in the system with exogenous arrival rates $\lambda^\star$ and $\mu^\star$ respectively. \revcolor{For brevity, we abuse the terminology and say ``arrival rate'' instead of ``expected number of arrivals in one time slot''.} We take $\lambda^\star=\mu^\star$ to balance the arrival rates, otherwise one of the queue lengths will go to infinity.
+Unfortunately, $\lambda^\star=\mu^\star$ is not a sufficient condition for stability as the system will be null recurrent in this case (refer to \citet[Section III B]{sushil_blockchain} for more detailed explanation).
 Thus, we need additional external control to stabilize the system.
 In general, we consider state-dependent arrival rates.
-It is often the case with two-sided platforms that the system operator can use pricing to influence the arrival rate of customers and servers.
+It is often the case with matching platforms that the system operator can use pricing to influence the arrival rate of customers and servers.
 For example, the system operator can increase the customer price to reduce its arrival rate as fewer customers would be willing to accept the higher price and similarly, increase the server price to increase its arrival rate as more servers would be willing to serve for a higher price offered.